neothXT/SwiftNet/README.md

 ### Simplified testing

-If you want to run simple tests on your request, just to confirm the status code of the response met the expectations set for a given endpoint you can just run `test()` method like this:
+If you want to run simple tests on your request, just to confirm the status code of the response met the expectations set for a given endpoint you can just run `testRaw()` method like this:

 ```Swift
 final class CombineNetworkingTests: XCTestCase {